Dangers of hang gliding

 Torn harness where the reinforcing straps from the hang point had been spread by the tensioning of the opening shock.

-— Peter R, A short XC — on a wing and a chute, Wings magazine, July 1987
+— Peter Robinson, A short XC — on a wing and a chute, BHGA magazine Wings, July 1987

 In this photo that accompanied an article by parachute maker Betty Pfeiffer in Hang Gliding, June 1995, aviation author Pete Lehmann is about to touch down after being tumbled by turbulence during a competition in Australia.
 The discoloration in the center marks the presence of a dust devil.
 After impact, Lehmann and his broken glider were dragged 100 yards until stopped by the windmill on the right.
 He was not injured.